rayyansys/swarm-scheduler/README.md

 Here are the steps required to achieve this:

-### Get the scheduler image

-The easiest way is to pull it directly from docker hub:

-    docker pull rayyanqcri/swarm-scheduler

 ### Deploy the cron stack

 First thing to do is to write a docker stack yaml file describing